Improve Accuracy Over Time

 Prioritize corrections over new data collection

-Correcting an existing misprediction is often more valuable than adding a new example from scratch — because the corrected prediction represents a case the model is already getting wrong.
+Fixing a wrong prediction is often more valuable than adding a new example from scratch, because it comes from a case the model actually got wrong.

 Focus corrections where confidence is lowest